Fact checkedFact Checked

 More recently, ashwagandha has grown in popularity and is commonly added to dietary supplements for general health and wellness benefits.

-Vitamin D 2, 12.5 mcg
+Vitamin D2, 12.5 mcg

-Vitamin D[4], also known as ergocalciferol, supports calcium absorption in the gut and helps to maintain calcium and phosphate levels in the body It is a fat-soluble vitamin that helps promote strong, healthy teeth, bones, and muscles.
+Vitamin D,[3] also known as ergocalciferol, supports calcium absorption in the gut and helps to maintain calcium and phosphate levels in the body It is a fat-soluble vitamin that helps promote strong, healthy bones, teeth, and muscles.

 Vitamin D is also needed for immune function, carbohydrate metabolism, and bone growth.